 The VA enforces these protection requirements through the implementation of its cybersecurity policies and the Risk Management Framework (RMF) process.
-Under the RMF Process, the system has a Data Security Categorization of Moderate, with the impacts of a data compromise being identified in the Salesforce - Veteran Outreach for VA Vet Centers Readjustment Counseling Service (RCS) Data Security Categorization (DSC) memo.
+Under the RMF Process, the system has a Data Security Categorization of High, with the impacts of a data compromise being identified in the Salesforce - Veteran Crisis Line Data Security Categorization (DSC) memo.
 The Privacy Act of 1974, set forth at 5 U.S.C.
-552a, states the legal authority to utilize this information
+552a, states the legal authority to utilize this information.